The Essential Vaccines Your Cat Absolutely Needs

-It often occurs as a very rapid outbreak, following the introduction of infected cats in a colony (shelter, cattery).
+It often occurs as a very rapid outbreak, following the introduction of an infected cat in a colony (shelter, cattery).

 Survivors recover rapidly.

 A positive serologic test is not enough to make sure that the symptoms are caused by the feline calicivirus.
-This is because there are a lot of cats that are positive to FCV but hardly get any symptom.
+This is because there are a lot of cats that are FCV-positive but hardly get any symptom.
 Some of them shed a lot of viruses without any manifestation of the disease: they are the carriers discussed earlier in this chapter.

-On the other hand, a negative serology doesn't prove that FCV is not responsible for the signs that your cat may display: there are so many different forms of the virus that tests may not recognize some antibodies.
+On the opposite, a negative serology doesn't prove that FCV is not responsible for the signs that your cat may display: there are so many different forms of the virus that tests may not recognize some antibodies.

 Usually the veterinarian performs two successive tests.
-If the titers (the quantity) of FCV antibodies increase dramatically from the first test to the next and that the symptoms are consistent with a calicivirus infection, he will reasonably come to the conclusion that FCV is the cause of the disease.
+If the titers (the quantity) of FCV antibodies increase dramatically from the first test to the next and that the symptoms are consistent with a calicivirus infection, your vet will reasonably come to the conclusion that FCV is the cause of the disease.